hackclub/hackclub/workshops/pcb_level_2/README.md

 You can solve other DRC issues pretty easily.
 - For trace clearance issues, just move the trace away from the specified component.
 These sometimes pop up when rearranging components after originally placing tracks.
 - You can ignore/exclude all the Courtyard Overlaps with A1.
-That just points out that there are components inside the Arduino template.
-[3](#3)
+That just points out that there are components inside the Arduino template [^3].
 - Through-hole has 'Thermal relief connection incomplete': Make sure it's surrounded by the ground plane enough, and if it is ~110 degrees adjacent to it, try double clicking and rotating the pad 45 degrees from properties.
 Regenerate the plane with 'B' and it should connect  with two spokes.
 - You can ignore most 'Footprint doesn't match copy' and Silkscreen. warnings.
 Manually fix the silkscreens that you want to see.
 - And you can ignore Hole Clearance violations of J1 to J1.
 It seems to work just fine anyway.